 Pacific Rim National Park Reserve is part of Canada’s system of national parks, historic sites and marine conservation areas.
 Parks Canada established Pacific Rim to represent, protect and present the coastal plains portion of the Pacific Coast Mountains and the near-shore waters of the west coast of Vancouver Island.

-Some of the Pacific Rim Whale Festival's activities within the Long Beach unit of Pacific Rim National Park Reserve.
-Visitors to the area will notice that work is underway on the new multi-use path, ʔapsčiik t̓ašii (pronounced ups-cheek ta-shee), which is located within the traditional territories of the Tla-o-qui-aht First Nations.
-Yuułuʔiłʔatḥ. ʔapsčiik t̓ašii is designed to be family friendly and accessible to people of all ages and abilities, avoiding steep grades and multiple highway crossings, with room on the pathway for all users to pass each other safely.
+Some of the Pacific Rim Whale Festival's activities take place within the Long Beach unit of Pacific Rim National Park Reserve.
+Visitors to the area will notice that work is underway on the new multi-use pathway, ʔapsčiik t̓ašii (pronounced ups-cheek ta-shee), which is located within the traditional territories of the Tla-o-qui-aht First Nations and Yuułuʔiłʔatḥ. ʔapsčiik t̓ašii is designed to be family friendly and accessible to people of all ages and abilities, avoiding steep grades and multiple highway crossings, with room on the pathway for all users to pass each other safely.
 The ʔapsčiik t̓ašii corridor is currently an active construction zone and visitors are not permitted to enter any portion of the 25 km pathway until its completion is announced.

 Be CoastSmart and 'know before you go' near the water.
 Our coastal areas are there for you to enjoy.
 CoastSmart is a communication and education campaign that highlights the hazards along the coastline between Tofino and Ucluelet, helps people to avoid those hazards, and provides advice to keep people safe as they enjoy coastal recreation.
 Coastsmart.ca, and the free CoastSmart app are the go-to places to access all information you will need to make informed decisions as well as assist you in planning your visit to the Pacific Rim region.